johnalison/obsidian-notes/Journal/24 April 2025 Thursday.md

 - $176.94 M total BAC and the $14.82M

+Saw YKK... claims will only be director for a year.
+(Should have told her I was coming!)

 # Chat Marko
 - Good discussion
+- Vivek

 # L1T Review

+## Hardware
 - Close to production
 - ESD  ?
 - Estimate to complete?
 - Why not go to APx4 now ?
 - Do you have all the FPGAs ?
 - power and cooling

+## Firmware
+- Improvements from HLS baked in to CD3 baseline ? or new since then?
+-